 However, after shooting for some time with the 50mm we decided that our style was wider shots to really highlight the place that we were at rather than us ourselves.
 This is when we got our hands onto the Canon 24mm pancake lens! 😍

 We are loving this lens because it is still a prime lens, which means the quality of shots is still excellent yet it gives us that wider frame that we were craving.
 The best part about?
 It’s affordable and easy to travel with!
 It’s extremely light and does not stick far out of the camera at all.

 You’ll also want to get spare batteries, a high-capacity SD card, and a camera bag of your choosing!
 Don’t forget about the tripod as well just in case people aren’t there to take your photos!
 (Which I hate doing which is why the tripod is my lifesaver).

 If you plan on using a tripod and literally don’t want to make it into an extreme sport (running back and forth working with a timer can be exhausting, especially if you are jumping over things or running across wet slippery fields) buy a remote!
 There are a few options on Amazon.
 Or you can use the Canon Camera Connect App on your Iphone (this is what we use).
 This has made all the difference in making photo time a much more enjoyable, and less dangerous, experience!

 What programs do I use?
 Lightroom and Photoshop.
 90% of the time I will use Lightroom.
+It’s really easy to edit mass photos in one sitting so I’m not spending hours and hours on the computer editing.
+Look into presets because these can really speed up your workflow as well.
 There are a few cases where Lightroom can’t do the trick and I will jump over to Photoshop.

 If you are looking for tips and tricks on how to take your own travel photos after you’ve read this article about the gear that we use, you can it here -> How to Take Incredible Travel Photos as a Couple